 These possible secondary migration movements, however, don't exclude the two-migration-wave theory from overseas mentioned first.
 It might have been a mixture of both types of migration, namely: Old Frisian (Frisii) and Chauci tribes from the northern parts of the modern province of Noord Holland and the northern parts of the province of Drenthe, together with new tribes from north-western Germany and southern Scandinavia.
 Quite logical in a way.
 As soon as the salt marshes, and especially their hinterland, were liveable again, and the increased activity of the sea had settled as well, people from the wider region knew the potential of these very fertile and productive lands.
 All re-populating the salt marshes and giving the ancient terp culture a boost again.
 Or should we say 're-launched' the unique salt-marsh culture?

 The language the people spoke along the coast from Flanders to the northwest of Germany is called Coastal Dutch, an earlier form of Frisian.
 Coastal Dutch was very similar to the English spoken on the other side of the North Sea.
 According to linguistic research, this language originates from the early medieval period.
 A language born out of pirate settlers from the north, pirates known as Saxones by the Romans (Schrijver 2014).
 This more or less corresponds with theories based on archaeological research set out above.
-Read our post It all began with piracy to understand how a new cultural, raiding identity was shaped on the southern shores of the North Sea, including that of England during Late Antiquity.
+Read our blog post Our civilization - It all began with piracy to understand how a new cultural, raiding identity was shaped on the southern shores of the North Sea, including that of England during Late Antiquity.

 In the mid-sixth century, southern Scandinavia underwent a deep crisis, an economic and demographic collapse.
 The population was halved due to famines and violence.
 The cause of this crisis might have been a great volcanic eruption in the year 535, creating an enormous dust veil worldwide, which hit Scandinavian agriculture, already suffering from short summers, notably hard.
 Not long after, the bubonic plague might have reached southern Scandinavia as well.
 These catastrophes induced additional migration movements to the west and south where the Jutes, Frisians, and Franks dwelled (Shippey 2022).